reactivesw/DevProc/document_guides/requirement_guide.md

 requirement in list or different paragraph

 ## How to provide
-Link to the api document
+link to the api document
 ```

 ## 2. Title and introduction

 * Title

-  this is the title of the requirement document, exmaple: `Customer-Web Requirement on Category`.
+  This is the title of the requirement document, exmaple: `Customer-Web Requirement on Category`.

 * Introduction

-  in this paragraph, write the main features of this project.
+  In this paragraph, write the main features of this project.

 ## 3. Requirement